 - 1. Read the entire PFA and DFA.
 Make any notes in the DFA that may help you during testing. - 2.
-Review the Test Item Preview book (commonly referred to as the "TIP" book) in Moodle to determine whether your student needs any of these optional individualization resources as indicated in the student's individualized education program (IEP). - 3.
-Determine what resources-universal tools, designated supports, or accommodations-the student may need on the basis of what the student currently uses globally in all settings.
+Review the Test Item Preview book (commonly referred to as the "TIP" book) in Moodle to determine whether your student needs any of these optional individualization resources as indicated in the student's individualized education program (IEP). - Determine what resources-universal tools, designated supports, or accommodations-the student may need based on what the student currently uses globally in all settings.
 (Refer to the Alternate ELPAC Accessibility and Accommodations Guidelines; note that only the test directions may be translated into the student's primary language.) - 4.
-Use the Alternate ELPAC Test Examiner Checklist to complete the activities needed to be successful administering the Initial Alternate ELPAC. - 5.
-Be sure to set test settings (designated supports and accommodations) in TOMS at least 24 to 48 hours prior to administration.
+Use the Alternate ELPAC Test Examiner Checklist to complete the activities needed to be successful administering the Summative Alternate ELPAC. - 5.
+Be sure to set test settings (designated supports and accommodations) in TOMS at least 24 to 48 hours prior to administration. - 6.
+In addition to administering and scoring test questions, test examiners are required to complete a brief in-test survey.
+It is important that all survey questions are answered completely, as this data will be used for validity purposes.
+This survey is provided as part of the student's online test.
+The In-test Survey Fill-in Sheet is available on the CAASPP & ELPAC Website to assist test examiners with the collection of responses for all in-test survey questions.
+Test examiners should prepare the sheet prior to the day of testing and allow an additional 5 to 10 minutes to answer the in-test survey questions.
+The test examiner will then use the In-test Survey Fill-in Sheet to answer the survey questions in the test delivery system.